Why Trade CFDs?

 Because you are trading on margin, CFDs can enhance the risk/return on your investment capital.
 This means that, when you trade CFDs, you don't have to put up the full value of the shares you are trading.
-Instead you pay a deposit or margin to cover any potential loss on the position.
+Instead you pay a deposit or margin to cover any potential loss on the position (although you may lose more than your initial deposit).
 This is typically a fraction of the full contract value.
 More on CFD benefits and risks.

 CFDs on equities

 A CFD contract replicates as closely as possible the equivalent share transaction.
 Unlike financial spread betting, you are not betting per point movement of the share price.
 Rather, you buy or sell a quantity of CFDs, equivalent to a number of shares (although no physical share transaction actually takes place).

 Rather than paying a commission for trading equity CFDs, we apply a small spread to the underlying market spread.
 Find out more about CFD Trading Costs.

 With InterTrader.com you get all the advantages of online trading via our browser-based platform or mobile apps.
 You can enjoy fast dealing wherever you are over a wide range of markets.
 Your equity trade will be executed automatically, with absolutely no requotes on the web-based platform.
 You are in control of your trading, not the broker.

 Going short of equities is also typically quite complicated with a traditional broker.
 Not so with CFDs.
 You simply open your CFD contract to go short rather than long.
 This gives you the ability quickly to set up hedging transactions as required.

 CFDs on other markets